Treating Mesothelioma Cancer at Tufts Medical Center

 Its successes have not gone unnoticed.
 Vizient, a health care performance improvement company, ranked the Tufts Medical Center as one of the top 10 academic medical centers in the country.
 The ranking was based on a national study of patient experience data and clinical results.

 Newsweek included Tufts Medical Center on its 2019 World’s Best Hospitals list.
-The National Institutes of Health ranked Tufts among in its top 10% of independent hospitals.
+The National Institutes of Health ranked Tufts among its top 10% of independent hospitals.

 The cancer center offers some of the most advanced treatments in the New England area.

-In addition to the HIPEC for peritoneal malignancies, it has the only Gamma Knife Center in Boston for treating brain tumors without surgery.
+In addition to the HIPEC procedure for peritoneal malignancies, it has the only Gamma Knife Center in Boston for treating brain tumors without surgery.

 It also includes Boston’s only Adolescent & Young Adult Cancer Program, which is dedicated to the unique needs of younger adult patients.

-Also within the medical center complex is the Neely House, an apartment style bed-and-breakfast reserved for patients and families being treated at the cancer center.
+Also within the medical center complex is the Neely House, an apartment-style bed-and-breakfast reserved for patients and families being treated at the cancer center.